Labeling - Automated Label Build & Application

 Case/Product In-Line Labeling

-- In-line labeling can be setup for rolls, cases, pallets, and/or individual products.
+- In-line labeling can be utilized for rolls, cases, pallets, and/or individual products.

-- Vision can be used to place labels in a specific or consistent location on the product.
+- Vision can be used to place labels in a specific or consistent location on a product and can be used to verify proper placement.

-- High speed robots, like Deltas, can be added for high rate applications.
+- High speed robots, such as delta robots, can be added for high-rate applications.

 Full Pallet Labeling

-- Finished pallets can get multiple labels: on opposing sides or every side.
+- Apply pallet labels on opposing sides or every side.

-- More than (1) label to the same side at different heights to accommodate end consumer scanning variants.
+- More than (1) label can be applied to the same side at different heights to accommodate end consumer scanning variants.

 - Stretch wrappers can be added before or after the in-line labeling.